-The Best Electronic Music of 2009
+The 10 Best Electronic Albums of 2009

 In 2009, electronic music was 20 years beyond England's second summer of love in 1989, the year when waves of four-on-the-floor reverberated from Manchester to the moon and set in motion a long arc of momentum that can now be said to be completely decentralized.
 If you're having troubling chasing the concordant memes of electronic music in 2009, you're not alone.
 Even an obsessive with no distracting family, social, or economic preoccupations would have a hard time keeping up.

-Back in the acid house moment, it would be easy for Luddite rockists to chide "I don't listen to techno, because it all sounds the same."
-Now, you'd be hard pressed to find any cogency amidst the variety of synthetic noises out there.
-Sure, there will always be pasty-faced demagogues rallying around guitar dinosaurs (U2) and new-school fogies (Jack White), but more people are listening to electronic sounds now than ever before.
+Back in the acid house moment, it would be easy for Luddite rockists to chide, "I don't listen to techno because it all sounds the same."
+Now, you'd be hard-pressed to find any cogency amidst the variety of synthetic noises out there.
+Sure, there will always be pasty-faced demagogues rallying around guitar dinosaurs (U2) and new-school fogies (Jack White).
+But more people are listening to electronic sounds now than ever before.

 With the continued reign of Auto-Tune, pop music exposes melisma for the mechanical concoction it is, democratizing American Idol pick-a-note-ism for robots.
 Still, the promise of technological fusion in pop seemed to have been squandered in 2009 by stoopid-ly gigantic T.I.-style power chords that resembled bland Darude clubism rather than any kind of real vanguard as imagined in the halcyon days of Timbaland and the Neptunes (both of whom continue to desecrate their legacy by staying active).
 Similarly disappointing, grime moved out of the pirate stations onto the main dial in the UK, but #1 hits by Dizzee Rascal and Tinchy Stryder found those two adapting to the charts rather having their radical energies welcomed by the mainstream.

 The broad topographical field known as "indie" was also littered in electronic sounds, boasting a diversity as vast as Animal Collective, Passion Pit, Fever Ray, Junior Boys, Fuck Buttons, the XX, and so on.
 The one "new" sound to emerge out of electronic indie pop was a barrage of warbled, sun-baked cassette patches and bubblegum resuscitations of unconscious sound from the junk food television of hipster youth (Ducktails, anyone?), a TV Carnage DVD mashed in a blender and purposefully retracted from the sheen of today's digital eternal sound.
 In other words, a less bookish and less calculated hauntology for a younger generation.
 Once, this may have just been called lo-fi, but the ubiquity of cheap laptop software would seem to indicate that all the line noise is a deliberate choice.

 Though Weird Tapes did find a fine way to incorporate a Legend of Zelda sample, those subconscious sources of electronic influence -- buzzy chiptune sounds -- found a more comfortable home in the overlapping worlds of dubstep and wonky.
 Joker's Purple Wow Sound mix seemed to give as good a name as any to the sound, and it was all over releases this year, juxtaposing the brown-note-anticipating low end with high-pitched Nintendo freakouts.
 There was still all manner of epileptic shudders and fuck-shit-uppery wobble in dubstep (Caspa, Broken Note, Cookie Monsta, et al.), but the genre's horizon continued to shrink further in the distance as new bodies stretched the sound every which way.
 The year of Joy Orbison's "Hyph Mngo" was still owned by singles, but a selection of versatile interests also tried their hands at the long player, either as album-length statements (Martyn, Starkey, FaltyDL, 2562) or collections of previous works (Shackelton, RSD).